Bug report #20601

 History

-#1 Updated by Alessandro Pasotti almost 6 years ago
+#1 Updated by Alessandro Pasotti about 6 years ago

 That's probably the case, you can refer to layers/bands by name@band syntax, there is no way to tell one layer from another having the same name.